paulgovan/ReliaLearnR/inst/paper/paper.md

 language for statistical computing and data analysis.
 The primary objective of this project is to introduce fundamental concepts of reliability analysis while providing an open-source alternative for analyzing reliability data.
-The target audience for this project includes beginner practitioners and university students interested in learning the fundamentals of reliability analysis.
+The target audience for this project includes engineering students and professionals interested in learning the fundamentals of reliability analysis.

 # Description